Paddy (pigeon)

 "For the best recorded time with a message from the Normandy Operations, while serving with the RAF in June, 1944."

 His medal was sold at auction for almost £7,000 in September 1999.

 In June 2024, a memorial plaque to Paddy in Carnlough, County Antrim, which had become a minor tourist attraction, was destroyed in an act of "senseless vandalism".
 The Carnlough Community Association Group announced plans to replace the memorial.

+Flight

+Paddy's leg was attached with a coded letter, bringing the news that the D-day landings were a success.
+Out of all 32 pigeons released from Normandy sent back to England he was the fastest.
+Crossing the channel's length of 220 miles or (328km) in the timeframe of four hours and 50 minutes.
+Leaving Paddy with an average speed of 56mph.